zetavg/dotfiles/docs/Sublime Text.md

 ## Linters

-[SublimeLinter](http://www.sublimelinter.com/) is used to run linters and display errors at editing time.
-See the [Linters](./Linters.md) documentation for more information before using them.
+[SublimeLinter](http://www.sublimelinter.com/) is used to run linters and display errors at edit time.
+Usually, linters are used if there's no Language Server support for type checking, diagnostics and formatting.
+We will choice Language Servers over Linters if possible for more completeness of tooling - but will be chosen to enabled globally for scripting languages such as Shell Script, JavaScript and Ruby, which might appear everywhere.

+The following linters are enabled globally:

+- shellcheck
+- eslint
+- rubocop

+The linters should be installed in your environment to work with [SublimeLinter](http://www.sublimelinter.com/).
+See the [Linters](./Linters.md) documentation for more information.